PeraZver/NOB/assets/brigades.md

 - **Igman March (January 1942)**: The 1st Proletarian Brigade undertook a daring retreat through the snow-covered **Igman mountain** near Sarajevo to escape a German offensive.
 Despite harsh weather, they reached safety with minimal losses, cementing their reputation as an elite unit.
 - **Battle of Livno (August 1942)**: Several brigades attacked and liberated the town of Livno from Axis forces, marking one of the first major victories in western Bosnia.
 - **Liberation of Foča (April 1942)**: Brigades successfully expelled Axis forces from **Foča**, establishing a liberated zone that served as a key base for future operations.

-## Conclusion

-The establishment of Partisan brigades represented a major turning point in the Yugoslav resistance movement.
-These formations transformed the Partisans from a fragmented guerrilla force into a structured army capable of engaging Axis troops in direct combat.
-The brigades' ability to sustain operations, hold liberated territory, and conduct large-scale battles laid the foundation for the eventual formation of **the Yugoslav People's Army**, which played a decisive role in the liberation of Yugoslavia by 1945.